 There are advantages and disadvantages to Medicare Advantage plans.
 If you want more coverage than Medicare, you may consider an Advantage plan.
 But will the low premium outweigh all the other costs?
 We’ve got the answers to help you understand the pros and cons when seeking coverage.

 What are the Advantages and Disadvantages of Medicare Advantage Plans?

 There are pros and cons to everything, and Medicare Advantage is no exception.
 Let’s start with the good news first!

-Advantage plans have low premiums, and they include services Medicare won’t.
+Advantage plans have low premiums, and they include services Medicare doesn’t.
 Medicare Advantage has your back if you need routine dental or vision.
-These plans are Part C plans and some of them include Part D.
+Some Advantage plans include Part D.